-An algorithm within Oriel is then used to match an applicant's ranked score against their individual preferences for the programmes available to them and offers of foundation training are consequently made.
+An algorithm within Oriel is then used to match an applicant's ranked score against their individual preferences for the programmes available to them and offers of foundation training are consequently made via Oriel.

-The recruitment of trainees via the national scheme ensures a fair and equitable recruitment process for all eligible applicants and the scheme is mandatory for all hospital employers to recruit trainee pharmacists into commissioned foundation programmes.
+The recruitment of trainees via the national scheme ensures a fair and equitable recruitment process for all eligible applicants and the scheme is mandatory for all employers to recruit foundation trainee pharmacists.